deepgoenka/Emo-Track/README.md

 ## 📊 Features Extracted

-From the audio files, 17 features were extracted using MATLAB with a window size of 2048 and overlap of 1024.
+From the audio files, 17 features were extracted using MATLAB with a Window size of 2048 and Overlap of 1024.
 These features include:

 1. **Mel-Frequency Cepstral Coefficients (MFCC)**: Captures the spectral envelope of a signal.
 2. **Delta MFCC**: First-order derivatives of MFCC coefficients which captures the rate of change of MFCCs over time.